ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 create a "single" model that will make all tiles fit together when printed.
 In a 3D viewer, the tiles will fit together without overlaps if tile_centered was false.

+* `projection`: default: null .
+By default, the DEM is reprojected to the UTM zone (datum: WGS84) the model center falls into.
+The EPSG code of that UTM projection is shown in the log file, e.g. UTM 13 N,  EPSG:32613.
+If a number(!) is given for this projection setting, the system will request the Earth Engine DEM to be reprojected into it.
+For example, maybe your data spans 2 UTM zones (13 and 14) and you want UTM 14 to be used, so you set projection to 32614.
+Or mayby you need to use UTM 13 with NAD83 instead of WGS84, so you use 26913.
+For continent-size models,  WGS84 Web Mercator (EPSG 3857), my work better than UTM.
+See [https://spatialreference.org/] for description of EPSG codes.
+     Be aware, however, that  Earth Engine does not support all possible EPSG codes.
+For example, North America Lambert Conformal Conic (EPSG 102009) is not supported and gives an error message: *The CRS of a map projection could not be parsed*